This Fact Sheet is not relevant in your region

 More information can be found on the GOV.UK website.

-From 6 April 2020, the standard allowance in Universal Credit and the basic element in Working Tax Credit will be increased by £20 per week.
-This will apply to new and existing claimants.
+From 6 April 2020, the standard allowance in Universal Credit and the basic element in Working Tax Credit was increased by £20 per week.
+This increase will continue until the end of September 2021 and apply to new and existing claimants.
 The exact amount you will receive will depend on your situation.

 If you rent privately, the maximum amount of help that you can get towards your rent through Housing Benefit or Universal Credit depends on several factors, such as the Local Housing Allowance (LHA) rate for the area you live in and the type of accommodation that you need.
 LHA rates have been increased across the UK.
 To find the rate that applies to your area, go to the Directgov website.